How to pipe question and answers in forms and surveys?

 • Create a Text variable eg., "name" under Setting-> Assignment & Formulas-> Text Variables.

-• Give a value for it as “John Doe”.
+• Give it a value such as "John Doe".

 Example: